VERMONT ROLLS PAST U.S. NATIONAL UNIVERSITY TEAM IN EXHIBITION, 7-1

-Freshman forward Connor Brickley had two goals and an assist for the Catamounts
+Freshman forward Connor Brickley posts two goals and assist for Catamounts

 BURLINGTON, Vt. - Vermont collected points from 16 different skaters and got a look at all three goaltenders as they defeated the U.S. National University Team 7-1 Wednesday at Gutterson Fieldhouse in a mid-season exhibition game.